xorxornop/ObscurCore/README.md

 +	Twofish
 +	Threefish

-... in CTR, CBC mode (variety of paddings provided), CFB, and OFB.
+Block ciphers can be run in CTR, CBC mode (variety of paddings provided), CFB, and OFB.
 Paddings available for CBC mode: ISO 10126-2, ISO/IEC 7816-4, PKCS7, TBC, and ANSI X.923.

 And these stream ciphers: